youssef3173/UNet-cpp/README.md

 # Semantic Segmentation: Unet Trained on Cityscapes Dataset
 The Unet model used for image segmentation, ...

+## Dataset:
+The Cityscapes available on [a link](https://www.cityscapes-dataset.com/) is a dataset for research purposes only.
+This dataset contains images from stereo video sequences recorded in street scenes in 50 different cities, as well as the respective annotation of each image.

 ## Requirements:
 - python3.8+
 - torch